 Caring for your employees’ financial fitness is the right thing to do and good for your business

 It’s sobering to realize that more than half of Americans live paycheck to paycheck.
-That means four out of every five people have no cushion and live daily with the stress of whether they’ll be able to pay this month’s bills.
+That they have no cushion and live daily with the stress of whether they’ll be able to pay this month’s bills.

 Some of your employees are a part of that statistic.
 It’s disheartening to think of the people you depend on and care about going through tough times.
 You might feel compelled to help, but is it any of your business?
 Does their financial situation affect you and your company?